 "What do I see?"
 I see (1) the "zealous" (?) teacher preparing a talk to slam some one in the audience and drive them away from the assembly.
-(2) Who instead of feeding the flock the portion each one needs they feed themselves their own conceited fleshly minds with the satisfaction of yelping at some one who has no chance rusalem that killest the prophets, and stoneth to talk back.
-(3) Unjustly attacking evangelists them that are sent unto her how often would I and refusing them a reasonable opportunity to have gathered thy children together, even as a speak in their own defense.
+(2) Who instead of feeding the flock the portion each one needs they feed themselves-their own conceited fleshly minds with the satisfaction of yelping at some one who has no chance to talk back. "(3) Unjustly attacking evangelists and refusing them a reasonable opportunity to speak in their own defense.